tlebchan/InsilicoValidation/README.md

 * Gleb Khegai
 * Anastasia Yudina
 * Danil Stupichev

+## Introduction
+There are many tools for analyzing WES (whole exome sequencing) data that can detect germline and somatic mutations, copy number changes, and other events in tumor and normal tissue samples.
+However, it is important not only to find the event, but also to understand whether it is true.
+For these purposes, there is a procedure for the validation of a clinical test.
+As part of it, several technical and biological replicas of a test set of samples are usually produced to check the sequencer and pipeline for accuracy, sensitivity, completeness and reproducibility.
+When using test cell lines for validation, information about genomic events is usually obtained from previous studies collected in databases (COSMIC), or established during pre-validation experiments.

+However, existing validation approaches on cell lines do not cover all requests for assessing the accuracy/sensitivity of genetic testing.
+For example, in cell lines, genetic events are not always evenly distributed.
+Therefore, when validating a certain set of genes, extrapolation of quality metrics to the entire exome may be incorrect.
+On the other hand, when validating on real tumor tissues with a heterogeneous cellular composition, the concept of a “true” event is blurred, since it directly depends on the quality of our pipeline.
+This is the reason we decided to explore the use of in silico methods to fine-tune and validate a pipeline for identifying somatic mutations in WES samples.
 ## Aim
 Explore the use of in silico methods to fine-tune and validate a pipeline for identifying of somatic mutations in Whole Exome Sequencing samples
 ## Objectives